rfg-modding/RSL-Docs/Docs/Scripting/API/rfg/Types/World.rst

 World
 ********************************************************
 The rfg world structure.
 Contains the global list of all objects in the game and info about each of the world zones.
+You can use ``rfg.ActiveWorld`` or ``World`` to access the current world.

 Variables
 ========================================================